Roland I Rátót: Later career

 Following the Battle of Föveny in September 1274, where Henry Kőszegi was killed, Roland defected to the supporters of the Csák kindred, and could manage to become Palatine for a fourth term.
-He held that dignity until June 1275, when the Kőszegis, despite of the late Henry Kőszegi's betrayal, was able to retain its influence and the royal court expressed confidence towards them, when Nicholas Kőszegi was elected Palatine, replacing Roland Rátót.
+Roland, along with the Csáks, proposed the wedding of Andrew, Duke of Slavonia (Ladislaus' brother) with Clementia (Rudolf's daughter) in late 1274.
+He held that dignity until June 1275, when the Kőszegis, despite the late Henry Kőszegi's betrayal, was able to retain its influence and the royal court expressed confidence towards them, when Nicholas Kőszegi was elected Palatine, replacing Roland Rátót.
 Following this Roland served as ispán of Vas County in the summer of 1275.
 He also functioned as Master of the treasury for Elizabeth of Sicily, Queen of Hungary between 1275 and 1276.
 Beside that he was also the head of Szana County in Slavonia.
 In 1277, he served as Judge royal after exactly thirty years of his first term.
-In this capacity, he represented the Hungarian barons, when Ladislaus IV met Rudolf I of Germany in Hainburg an der Donau on 11 November to confirm their alliance against Ottokar II of Bohemia.
+In this capacity, he represented the Hungarian barons, when Ladislaus IV met Rudolf of Habsburg in Hainburg an der Donau on 11 November to confirm their alliance against Ottokar II of Bohemia.
 Roland Rátót died in that year or early 1278.
 He was mentioned as a deceased person in March 1278.